swm-launchpad/web-console-backend/test/integration/README_LOKI.md

 # Skip integration tests (short mode)
 go test -short ./test/integration/...

+# Or simply use make check (runs all tests including integration tests)
+make check
 ```

 ## Test Behavior

-### With Environment Variables Set
+### With `.env` File Configured

-If `LOKI_URL` and credentials are configured, the tests will:
+If `LOKI_URL` and credentials are configured in `.env`, the tests will:
+1. Automatically load configuration from `.env` file
-1. Connect to the real Loki instance
+2. Connect to the real Loki instance
-2. Attempt to stream logs for the specified PipelineRun
+3. Attempt to stream logs for the specified PipelineRun
-3. Validate that the stream can be opened and read from
+4. Validate that the stream can be opened and read from

-### Without Environment Variables
+### Without `.env` File or Missing Loki Configuration

-If Loki credentials are not set, the tests will:
+If `.env` file is missing or Loki credentials are not set, the tests will:
-- Automatically skip with a message: `"LOKI_URL not set, skipping Loki integration test"`
+- Automatically skip with a message: `"LOKI_URL not set in .env file, skipping Loki integration test"`
 - This allows the test suite to run in CI/CD without requiring Loki access

 ## Notes